wademauger/React-Typescript-Parcel-YABR/README.md

 # SSE Calendar

-A calendar react component for the (SSE website)[sse.rit.edu] & a boilerplate for getting started making a distributable react component
+A calendar react component for the [SSE website](http://sse.rit.edu) & a boilerplate for getting started making a distributable react component

 ## Getting Started